The myclimate Flight Emission Calculator

 TO THE FLIGHT CALCULATOR

-1. Summary of steps
+1. Overview of calculation steps

 2. Flight distance

-3. Fuel consumption per aircraft kilometre
+4. Fuel consumption per aircraft kilometre

 f(x) + LT0 = ax+ bx + c

-with x = GCD + DC, where GCD is the Great Circle Distance [km], DC the Distance Correction [km] for extra mileage and LTO the extra fuel used per landing and take-off cycle.
-The fuel consumption for distances between 1500 and 2500km is linearly interpolated.
+with x = GCD + DC, where GCD is the great circle distance [km], DC the distance correction [km] for extra mileage and LTO the extra fuel used per landing and take-off cycle.
+The fuel consumption for distances between 1500 and 2500 km is linearly interpolated.

-4. CO2 emissions and fuel pre-production
+5. CO2 emissions and fuel pre-production

-5. Allocation to cargo load
+6. Allocation of aircraft emissions to cargo load

-To stay in line with the European standard DIN EN 16258 (2012), cargo of air transport is now1 allocated according to its weight (mass approach).
+Passenger aircraft often transport considerable amounts of freight and mail, in particular in widebody aircraft on long-haul flights.
+It is therefore necessary to allocate some of the total aircraft emissions to the cargo load.
+To remain in line with the European standard DIN EN 16258 (2012), cargo transported by air is allocated according to its weight (mass approach).
 Due to its higher payload (LH 2014) on international flights, emissions from air cargo are considerably higher.
+The share of emissions attributable to passengers is correspondingly lower.

-6. CO2 emissions per passenger
+7. CO2 emissions per passenger

 The CO2 emissions per aircraft are distributed across the average number of passengers on short-haul and long-haul flights.
 The number of passengers is here defined as the number of seats per aircraft type (ICAODATA 2019) multiplied by the passenger load factor published by the International Air Transport Association (ICAO 2018).
 The numbers are calculated for each aircraft type and then weighted according to the weighting scheme described above.

-7. Cabin class weighting scheme
+8. Cabin class weighting scheme

-8. Accounting for non-CO2 effects of aviation
+9. Accounting for non-CO2 effects of aviation

-9. Aircraft and infrastructure emissions
+10. Aircraft and infrastructure emissions

-10. Formula
+11. Formula

 The following formula is used to calculate the total CO2-equivalent emissions: